MaximVlas/Terminal-File-Explorer/README.md

 - **List Contents**: Display files and folders in the current directory.
 - **Change Directory**: Navigate to a specific directory using the `cd` command.
 - **File and Directory Details**: View file types and sizes.
-- **Cross-Platform Support**: Compatible with both Windows and Unix-like systems.

 ## Commands
 - **q**: Quit the application.